Liles C. Burke: Prominent cases

 In May 2022, Burke issued a preliminary injunction blocking enforcement of an Alabama law which criminalized transgender minors from using hormone therapy and puberty blockers.
 He concluded that the law had a substantial likelihood of being unconstitutional because it interfered with parents' fundamental rights to direct the medical care of their children and constituted unlawful sex discrimination.

 The case, Eknes-Tucker v.
 Marshall, was later dismissed by the Plaintiffs in 2025.

 In February 2025, Burke publicly reprimanded two of the plaintiff's attorneys in that case for "judge-shopping" by dropping their original case and refiling in a different district court.
 He reprimanded a third attorney for testifying falsely and referred his conduct to the United States Attorney for investigation.

 Personal life

 Burke is married to the former Natalie Jones of Jasper, Alabama; they have two children.
-Natalie Burke was the mayor of the Town of Cherokee Ridge, Alabama from 2020-2025.
+Natalie Burke was the mayor of Cherokee Ridge, Alabama, from 2020 to 2025.